History of electrochemistry: The 18th century and birth of electrochemistry

 By the 1740s, William Watson had conducted several experiments to determine the speed of electricity.
 The general belief at the time was that electricity was faster than sound, but no accurate test had been devised to measure the velocity of a current.
 Watson, in the fields north of London, laid out a line of wire supported by dry sticks and silk which ran for 12,276 feet (3.7 km).
 Even at this length, the velocity of electricity seemed instantaneous.
-Resistance in the wire was also noticed but apparently not fully understood, as Watson related that "we observed again, that although the electrical compositions were very severe to those who held the wires, the report of the Explosion at the prime Conductor was little, in comparison of that which is heard when the Circuit is short."
-Watson eventually decided not to pursue his electrical experiments, concentrating instead upon his medical career.

 By the 1750s, as the study of electricity became popular, efficient ways of producing electricity were sought.
 The generator developed by Jesse Ramsden was among the first electrostatic generators invented.
 Electricity produced by such generators was used to treat paralysis, muscle spasms, and to control heart rates.
 Other medical uses of electricity included filling the body with electricity, drawing sparks from the body, and applying sparks from the generator to the body.

 Charles-Augustin de Coulomb developed the law of electrostatic attraction in 1781 as an outgrowth of his attempt to investigate the law of electrical repulsions as stated by Joseph Priestley in England.
 To this end, he invented a sensitive apparatus to measure the electrical forces involved in Priestley's law.
 He also established the inverse square law of attraction and repulsion magnetic poles, which became the basis for the mathematical theory of magnetic forces developed by Siméon Denis Poisson.
 Coulomb wrote seven important works on electricity and magnetism which he submitted to the Académie des Sciences between 1785 and 1791, in which he reported having developed a theory of attraction and repulsion between charged bodies, and went on to search for perfect conductors and dielectrics.
 He suggested that there was no perfect dielectric, proposing that every substance has a limit, above which it will conduct electricity.
 The SI unit of charge is called a coulomb in his honour.